-EW Swanton saw it on June 14th 1924.
-He recorded a girth of 30' at ground and 29' 8" at 3', adding that 'the interior cavity is being further reduced by filling up' - with internal growth.
+EW Swanton visited on June 14th 1924.
+He recorded a girth of 30' at ground and 29' 8" at 3'.
+He noted that 'the interior cavity is being further reduced by filling up'.

 These are some of the many accounts that have described Tisbury's yew.
 However, because the descriptions are so varied, particularly in relation to the yew's girth, it misled John Lowe into recording that Tisbury had two ancient yews in his book The Yew Trees of Great Britain and Ireland (1897):